leibniz-psychology/psyndex2linkeddata/README.md

 - has exactly one (1) **DFK identifier** blank node: `bf:identifiedBy > bf:Local, pxc:DFK` which has
     - one `bf:source > bf:Source` blank node with exactly one `bf:code` Literal with value "ZPID.PSYNDEX" (unimportant for migration)
     - one `rdf:value` Literal with exactly 7 digits: this is **the actual DFK string**.
-- has exactly one (1) **original title** (`bf:title > bf:Title`) which is a blank node with a `bf:mainTitle` Literal and one optional `bf:subtitle Literal` (there is also always a concatenated version of both in rdfs:label for easier querying)
+- has exactly one (1) **original title** (`bf:title > bf:Title`) which is a blank node with a `bf:mainTitle` Literal (language tagged) and one optional `bf:subtitle Literal` (language tagged)(there is also always a concatenated version of both in rdfs:label for easier querying, not needed for migration!)
-- _may_ have at most 1 translated title in `bf:title > pxc:TranslatedTitle` which is a blank node with only a `bf:mainTitle` Literal (Translated Title has NO bf:subtitle Literal) (There is also always a "generic" copy of the translated title in rdfs:label for easier querying)
+- _may_ have at most 1 translated title in `bf:title > pxc:TranslatedTitle` which is a blank node with only a `bf:mainTitle` Literal, language tagged.
+(Translated Title has NO bf:subtitle Literal) (There is also always a "generic" copy of the translated title in rdfs:label for easier querying)
     - the translated title node also has one (1) source bnode: `bf:adminMetadata > bf:AdminMetadata` with a `bflc:metadataLicensor` Literal (string) that is the actual source/origin string of the translation (e.g. "DeepL" or "ZPID")
 -
 ## RDF-XML